ARCUS Research

 Summer

-The program received 47 applicants from 22 countries and regions around the world.
-Following a careful screening process, four participants were selected.
+The program received 33 applicants from 22 countries and regions around the world.
+Following a careful screening process, five participants have been selected.

 Canada